I Quit Watching TV Over 7 Years Ago–And Here’s What Happened

 Occasionally, I will walk in on someone watching a program on TV, and at that point I will turn my head away.
 Usually I’m not asked by the viewer whether I’m sensitive to what’s on the tube, and my response is always the truth, that I no longer watch TV.
 Most of the times the person that is watching TV understands and there’s no further question, but sometimes he’ll press for answers, and at that point I will start to share with him the advantages I found by giving up on TV.

 I also gave up on sports watching during this time.
-I do still enjoy taking a long walk and occasionally jogging, so I no longer follow organized sports on the tube.
+I do still enjoy taking a long walk and occasionally jogging, so I no longer follow organized sports on TV.
+Most of the baseball articles I’ve written on my site are based on research in my own knowledge of the game.
 Has this been a good thing?
-Well, being that my team hadn’t been in the playoffs in a while, this was not something difficult for me to do,.
+Well, being that my favorite baseball team, the New York Mets, hadn’t been contending for quite some time, this was not something difficult for me to do.
 I may come back though when they’re doing much better, but for now I’m totally free of the tube.

 Best Benefit of Quitting TV